28

 Ans.
 Function declarations are defined using the function keyword, while function expressions are defined by assigning a function to a variable.
 Function declarations are hoisted, while function expressions are not.

-31. What are the types of errors in javascript?
+Q 36.
+What are the types of errors in JavaScript?

-The JavaScript TypedArray object illustrates an array like a view of an underlying binary data buffer.
+The JavaScript TypedArray object illustrates an array-like view of an underlying binary data buffer.
 There are several different global properties, whose values are TypedArray constructors for specific element types.

 function display()